“Time and tide waits for no man”

 The Nave depicts humans caught up in the wheel of time, progress, war, politics, belief, and disappointment.

-In the Belfry, there are twelve figures, each representing a calendar month.
+In the Belfry, there are twelve figures, with each one representing a calendar month.
 Each figure also represents a hardship or tragedy that has afflicted humanity…war, famine, slavery, persecution…

 The Circle of Death.

-The clock face, contemporary in its glass design, stands in stark contrast to the rest of the piece.
+Next is the clock face, contemporary in its glass design, which stands in stark contrast to the rest of the piece.

 Atop the spire is a female figure holding a dead man.
 It symbolizes mourning and compassion for humanity.

-The clock chimes every hour on the hour.
-I’ve included the video if you care to watch.
-Originally, I planned to share it on my Instagram story, so that is why it is not filmed in landscape.
+The clock chimes every hour on the hour and I’ve included the video if you care to watch.
+Originally, I planned to share it on my Instagram story, so that is why the film is not in landscape mode.

-Time is a finite things for us humans.
+Time is a finite thing for us humans.